australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 these emotions and memories.

-There have been several composers who have explored field recordings as a form of self-reflexive practice, such as Luc Ferrari\'s *Presque Rien* series (1967-1970, 1977), where Ferrari weaves narration over field recordings.
-Ferrari\'s first foray, *Presque rien, ou le lever du jour au bord de la mer* *(Almost nothing, or daybreak at the seashore),* recorded in Vela Luka, Croatia and released in 1970, was an early demonstration of a field recording being used both as a part of
+There have been several composers who have explored field recordings as a form of self-reflexive practice, such as Luc Ferrari's *Presque Rien* series (1967-1970, 1977), where Ferrari weaves narration over field recordings.
+Ferrari's first foray, *Presque rien, ou le lever du jour au bord de la mer* *(Almost nothing, or daybreak at the seashore),* recorded in Vela Luka, Croatia and released in 1970, was an early demonstration of a field recording being used both as a part of